Sony AF DT 18-55mm F3.5-5.6 SAM II A-mount lens review by QuietOC

 This lens has identical optical performance to the older version, but the focus and zoom mechanisms are smoother.
 This version more closely resembles the 55-300 and 18-135 lenses, while the older version looks similar to the Easy Choice primes and last Konica-Minolta kits with the shiny chrome accent ring.

-I like the size, weight and operation of this lens.
-It actually performs quite well and in some ways better than the $1000 Carl Zeiss.
-I've mostly avoided using it especially after purchasing the 35 mm prime It also compares well with the 20/2.8, 24/2.8, and 28/2.8 primes as far as image quality.
+I like the size, weight and operation of this lens, but I don't use it very often.
+I often want more range like the 18-135 SAM provides.
+Other than the widest end it performs quite well--in some ways better than the $1000 Zeiss Vario-Sonnar.
+It compares well with the 20/2.8, 24/2.8, and 28/2.8 primes as far as image quality.
 Besides the SAM motor, the design operates similar to the older Minolta kits lenses.
-The SAM avoids the weak plastic AF gears which often fails in those older kit lenses.
+The SAM avoids the weak plastic AF gears which often fail in those older kit lenses.

 The controls are quite nice to operate especially compared to the overly loose, cheap feeling focus rings on the Easy Choice primes.
-They certainly operate smoother than those on older SAM version.
+They also operate smoother than those on older SAM version.
+The rubber focus grip does rotate with autofocus.
 There is a noticeable amount of hysteresis in the zoom mechanism.
 The lens is quite parfocal except for that bit of play in the zoom mechanism which results in a small focus shift when changing zoom directions.
 If you move the zoom control in just one direction the focus is well maintained.

 Aberrations are well controlled at the long end of the zoom range.
 Corners are sharp at 55 mm with very little purple fringing.